gesturesAidl/video_processor/README.md

 The training code needs access to some files that are located in a Google Drive's folder and are copied to Colab filesystem for the sake of improving access time to data.

-So it's necessary to recreate the following folder tree in your own Google Drive's root folder in order to you can execute the Jupyter notebooks scripts:
+So it's necessary to recreate the following folder tree **in your own** Google Drive's root folder in order to you can execute the Jupyter notebooks scripts:

 ![Google Drive's tree](images/gdrive_tree.png)

- - Colab Notebooks: copy the notebooks either from repository's **/scripts/training** folder or [download](https://drive.google.com/drive/folders/1T6eHjss8IHV7yr_Z277kyP2_trtpFP2i?usp=sharing).
+ - Colab Notebooks: copy the notebooks from repository's **/scripts/training** folder.
 You can paste them directly in this folder or, if you don't want to make a mess with existing notebooks, you can copy the entire folder inside Colab Notebooks or just paste them in another place in Google Drive, it doesn't matter.
- - jester_dataset: [download](https://drive.google.com/drive/folders/1T6eHjss8IHV7yr_Z277kyP2_trtpFP2i?usp=sharing)  and paste here.
-This directory **must be** in Google Drive's root folder for the scripts to work.
+ - jester_dataset: download from [here](https://drive.google.com/drive/folders/1T6eHjss8IHV7yr_Z277kyP2_trtpFP2i?usp=sharing)  and paste the directory in your Google Drive's root folder for the scripts to work.
    * **csv** folder: contains the csv files with labels, and labeled training and validation data
    * **features** folder: contains the RGB and flow features (extracted using the Gluon pre-trained model from the videos made from Jester Dataset) as pickle files